lanl/bml/index.md

 # Developer Suggested Workflow

-We do our main development on the `develop` branch.
-If you would like to contribute your work to the bml project, please fork the project on github, hack away at the forked `develop` branch and send us a pull request once you think we should have a look and integrate your work.
+We do our main development on the `master` branch.
+If you would like to contribute your work to the bml project, please fork the project on github, hack away at the forked `master` branch and send us a pull request once you think we should have a look and integrate your work.

 ## Coding Style